talfig/Assembler/README.md

 Replace <source_file> with the path to your assembly code file.

 ## Error Handling
-The assembler generates error messages that mimic those found in typical compiler outputs.
-Errors include:
+Encounter errors?
+No problem!
+Our assembler provides descriptive error messages similar to those from compilers:

 - **Memory allocation failure**
 - **Unrecognized commands**